blazejkustra/dynamode/README.md

 ### Priority

-* [ ] Merge together Query Scan and Condition classes to share some functions implementation
 * [ ] Ban overriding dynamodeObject
 * [ ] ProjectionExpression always include dynamodeObject and set all other properties to undefined/null
 * [ ] Primary key might be a reserved word